cosmosgl/cosmos/cosmos-2-0-migration-notes.md

-### Migration Guide @cosmograph/cosmos v2.0
+### Migration Guide cosmos.gl v2.0

 #### Introduction

-Welcome to the updated @cosmograph/cosmos library!
+Welcome to the updated cosmos.gl library!
 Version 2.0 introduces significant improvements in data handling and performance, marking a major milestone for the library.
 This guide will help you transition to the new version smoothly.

 #### Key Changes in Data Handling